Table of Contents

 Title

-The title of the page should be the name of the connector in the DataMiner Catalog.
+The title of your page should be the name of the connector in the Catalog.
+If you add a technical page as well, give it exactly the same title.

 'About' section

-Older connector documentation will contain an About section with tables with version info, product info, and system info, but this is no longer required as this information is now included directly within the protocol.xml via the various VersionHistory tags.
+In this About section, older connector documentation will contain tables with version info, product info, and system info, but these are no longer required as this information is now included directly within the Protocol.xml via the various VersionHistory tags.
+However, before you remove the version history info from existing connector help pages, make sure all the necessary info is properly added to the relevant VersionHistory tags and make sure this is done for every non-deprecated range of the connector.

 'Configuration' section